MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-Tag is the main NBT type, a combination of a name and a Data type
+Tag is the main NBT type, a combination of a name and a Data type.

 #### func  Decode

 ```go
 func Decode(r io.Reader) (Tag, error)
 ```
-Decode will eencode a single tag from the reader using the default settings
+Decode will eencode a single tag from the reader using the default settings.

 #### func  NewTag